dfastje/CodeReferences/docker-containers/Ollama/Ollama.md

 ## Networking Notes

-- `ollama_macvlan` hands the reverse proxy a DHCP address on your LAN so you can reach the API directly.
+- `ollama_macvlan` connects both the daemon and proxy to the LAN; the proxy holds the static MAC so you can reserve DHCP leases.
-- `shared_ai_bridge` (created via [`docker-containers/SharedAI`](../SharedAI/SharedAI.md)) is the shared internal bridge the proxy and GPU container use for east-west traffic.
+- `shared_ai_bridge` (created via [`docker-containers/SharedAI`](../SharedAI/SharedAI.md)) is the shared internal bridge the stack uses for east-west traffic; the proxy keeps a static MAC there as well.

 > Create the SharedAI bridge (see [`docker-containers/SharedAI`](../SharedAI/SharedAI.md)) before deploying Ollama so `shared_ai_bridge` already exists.